Eight Men Arrested in Devon After People Smuggling Attempt via Yacht

-The National Crime Agency is appealing for information from members of the public after eight men were arrested in Devon following a people smuggling attempt using a sailing yacht.
+The National Crime Agency (NCA) is appealing for public help after eight men were arrested following a failed people smuggling attempt using a sailing yacht off the Devon coast.

-NCA investigators believe an organised crime group brought a number of migrants across the Channel from France on a 30ft yacht called Timberwolf.
+Investigators believe an organised crime gang brought several migrants across the Channel from France aboard a 30ft yacht named Timberwolf.
+The yacht was spotted moored just off Mothecombe Beach on Tuesday, 4 July.

-A 24-year-old man from Putney and the boat’s captain, a 58-year-old man from Devon, were also arrested on suspicion of facilitation of illegal migration.
+Border Force officers intercepted the yacht as it sailed towards Plymouth.
+They arrested a 24-year-old man from Putney and the boat’s 58-year-old captain from Devon, both on suspicion of facilitating illegal migration.

-The men have all been questioned by NCA officers and released on bail.
+All eight men have been questioned by NCA and released on bail pending further investigation.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.